zforster/zakforster/content/posts/lambda-or-fargate/index.md

 - [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR), is a managed container registry that hosts your application images.
 ECR serves as a location from which the Fargate tasks and services can pull the application image that they need to run.

-- \*ECR is not strictly required as you can use alternative registries, although ECR is the easiest and most convenient option given it exists with AWS.
+- \*ECR is not strictly required as you can use alternative registries, although ECR is the easiest and most convenient option given it exists within AWS.

 #### ECS Cluster